-Each laboratory should assay controls at levels in the low, normal and elevated range for monitoring assay performance.
+Each laboratory should assay controls at levels in the low, normal and elevated ranges for monitoring assay performance.
 These controls should be treated as unknowns and values determined in every test procedure performed.
 Quality control charts should be maintained to follow the performance of the supplied reagents.
 Pertinent statistical methods should be employed to ascertain trends.
+The individual laboratory should set acceptable assay performance limits.
+In addition, maximum absorbance should be consistent with past experience.
 Significant deviation from established performance can indicate unnoticed change in experimental conditions or degradation of kit reagents.
+Fresh reagents should be used to determine the reason for the variations.